6 easy steps to complete your Lantite Test

 Test Window 4

-Lantite Test Dates – 1st of November to the 14th of November
+Lantite Test Dates – 31st of October to the 13th of November

 It is important for you to take note of the test registration opening and closing dates.
 These tests can book up quickly at times, so it is important that you register early for the best chance of securing the spot that you want.